bring/developer-site/content/api/shipping-guide_2/customerspecificleadtime.md

     parent: shippingguide_2
 weight: 9
 ---
 Prioritized customers can get their customer specific leadtimes in the response for the outgoing Mailbox Parcel services (3570 and 3584).
-This is easily done by making sure the **customerNumber** is always set in the requst.
+This is easily done by making sure the **customerNumber** is always set in the request.

-* REST POST: 2001001000
 ```json
 "customerNumber": "2001001000",
 ```